Chris24george/general-notes/Blog/On Language Learning.md

 ### What About Grammar?
 Pronunciation?

 You might be wondering why I haven't addressed grammar yet.
 Surely it is important to understand grammar?
 How can one learn a language without understanding the structure?
 I agree.
 It is important to some degree.
 The reality, however, is that grammar explanations tend not to stick until you have some sense of the language.
 It is a bit of a catch-22.
-The way I approach grammar in my language learning is as follows.
+The way I approach grammar in my language learning is as follows:

 If, when reading and listening, I translate something, but don't really understand how the translation maps to the original, despite translating the phrase, segments of the phrase, and each word individually, I will try to research the grammar of the phrase a bit.
+I didn't have ChatGPT (or Gemini or Grok etc. etc.) when learning most of my languages, but from now on I believe it is the best way to research grammar questions.
+The point is to learn just enough about it so that you can understand the phrase that generated the confusion.
+Once you have that, move on.
+There is no need to note it down or to spend any time trying to memorize it.
+You will forget it, and that's okay.
+Just research it again when it comes up.
+This way you are learning grammar in a bottom-up fashion rather than a top-down fashion.
+A lot of the uselessness in language courses comes from the top-down approach, where students end up front-loading a lot of material that is important, but has no practical experience to solidify it in the mind.
+Our minds are meant to go from practical experience to theory, not the other way around.

+I also disagree with the people who say one shouldn't do any grammar study at all.
+Learning grammar in the way I described, bottom-up, is actually a great way to solidify some of the knowledge that you are taking in, and helps you see patterns more quickly in the future.
 ### Pushing Through the Plateau

 ### Speak!

+### Age
+TODO: tie in some of the stuff around older people having advantages because of grammar knowledge, it functions as a mnemonic, etc.